ChrisVeigl/PlotFittsTrace/README.md

   `node plotFittsTrace.mjs myfile.sd3 -c -a=100`  processes single sd3 file, but only trials with amplitude 100, adding captions to axis

-  `node plotFittsTrace.mjs demo --smoothPos 1 -g`  processes all files in the folder demo and its subfolders, avoiding any smoothing of the position plot data, showing colored groups
+  `node plotFittsTrace.mjs demo -p 4 -g`  processes all files in the folder demo and its subfolders, smoothing 4 samples of the position plot data, showing colored groups

 The latter creates following svg images: